 - Hemp seeds are a complete protein.
 They also contain essential fatty acids.

-If you’re not into the protein powders, you can try things like hemp seeds (mentioned above), cottage cheese, Greek yogurt or chickpeas.
+If you’re not into the protein powders, you can try things like hemp seeds (mentioned above), cottage cheese, Greek yogurt or chickpeas for added protein.

 Common Mistake 6 – Too Many Ingredients